akawork/jenkins-exporter/README.md

          - `--passwd`: password for authentication
          - `p --port`: port to display metrics

    3.2.
-Use *config.ini*:
+Use config file:

-      - First, you have to create file *config.ini* has the following content:
+      - First, you have to create a config file has the following content:
       ```
       [DEFAULT]
       JENKINS_SERVER = http://jenkins_server:8080  ;your jenkins server